k-box/k-box/docs/developer/commands/import-command.md

   >   done.
 ```

-The file `in-subfolder-3.md` has the same content as `in-subfolder-2.md`, which has the id `1311` in the DMS.
+The file `in-subfolder-3.md` has the same content as `in-subfolder-2.md`, which has the id `1311` in the K-Box.
 Then the Document Descriptor has been searched and on that (the one that is attached to file id `1311`) the group `subfolder3` is added.